BIPO-AISG-SMU/demand-forecasting/docs/experiment-tracking.md

     1.1.
 Ensure MLflow is installed on your machine.
 For installation details, see [Setting up MLflow on the Local Machine (Optional)](training-deployment-env-setup).<br/>
     1.2.
 Verify that the `parameters.yml` file contains the appropriate configurations, especially ensuring that MLflow tracking is enabled.
 2. **Execution:** Execute the model training and evaluation process.
-3. **Launching the MLflow UI:** Open a terminal or command promptand enter the command: `mlflow ui`.
+3. **Launching the MLflow UI:** Open a terminal or command prompt and enter the command: `mlflow ui`.
 4. **Accessing the MLflow UI:** Open a web browser and navigate to `http://localhost:5000`

 ### I wish to access the MLflow UI through a remote server.
 What steps should I follow?

 1. **Check prerequisites:** Confirm that the `parameters.yml` file is correctly configured, especially with the details of your remote server.
 2. **Execution:** Execute the model training and evaluation process.
-3. **Launching the MLflow UI:** Open a terminal or command promptand enter the command: `mlflow ui`.
-4. **Accessing the MLflow UI:** Open a web browser and navigate to the remote server URI, e.g. `http://10.43.130.112:5005`.
+3. **Accessing the MLflow UI:** Open a web browser and navigate to the remote server URI, e.g. `http://10.43.130.112:5005`.